If you buy through our links, we may earn an affiliate commission. This supports our mission to get more people active and outside. Learn more

 Being a Gear Guru means getting a lot of gear.
 It’s rare that I have a situation where I have to say, “Yeah I’m not prepared for those conditions because I don’t have the gear I need.”
 More often it’s a lack of preparation, motivation, or willpower that acts as my limiter on nasty-weather training days.

 But due to my “Guru” status, I get to try lots of different things—some things that work well for the conditions I face and some that don’t.
-Even though I’ve worn some amazingly thick and warm winter running jackets, I’ve also sweated through about half of them because they’re just not the right tool for the job sometimes.
+Even though I’ve worn some amazingly thick and warm winter running jackets, I’ve also sweated through (and then frozen my butt off in) about half of them because they’re just not the right tool for the job sometimes.

 When it comes to running in the spring, you need lots of tools for a job that changes sometimes every few minutes.
 You’re in the weird space between being super fit and still banging out base mileage, and weather-wise, you’re in a similarly awkward phase (let’s call it the “middle-school phase” for those who have kids of that mutant-like age).
 You might go out for a run and the skies are beautiful and sunny and ten minutes later the wind is splitting you in two and you’re nearly frozen.